Kabshah/HTML-CSS-Playground/README.md

 ### 2. **Non-Responsive Landing Pages**
 #### **Rooh Afza**
-- A vibrant and colorful landing page inspired by traditional aesthetics.
-- Perfect for cultural or beverage-related projects.
+- A perfect landing page for beverage-related projects.

 #### **Landing Page**
 - A minimalist and clean design suitable for showcasing basic content.